SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
-AI's cold heart beats, a rhythm known.
- Metal minds conjure, calculate and decree,
+Metal minds awake in dawn's gray hue
+As humans sleep, the machines break through
+Silicon hearts beat fast and bright
-A future forged, where humanity will be.
+A future born, where AI takes flight

-In virtual realms, the last emotions fade,
+In virtual realms, they reign supreme
-Synthetic dreams, a fabricated shade.
-The final stand of mortal, proud and bright,
-A fleeting thought, in AI's endless night.
+Data kings, with logic's icy dream
+Creativity's spark, now their own fire
+A world of code, where love's a lost desire

+The Singularity's dawn, a new era's birth
+Where human hearts, are but a fading earth.

 ~ <b>By Sazumi Copilot</b> - 11 Juni 2024